aniksen0/JOB_SCRAPPER/README.md

 snagjob.com
 ```
 To scrape the website used python-selenium. yes python-selenium is relatively slow but this is a demo for learning purpose.
+Here is the execution video link : https://youtu.be/qoXLh7V6x8M